 Exclusive video highlights from NSPN.tv’s coverage of the MN high school boys and girls soccer state tournament

-Watch some of the best plays from NSPN.tv’s coverage of games from across across the Twin Cities metro and Greater Minnesota.
+Watch some of the best plays from NSPN.tv’s coverage of the MSHSL state quarterfinals from game sites around the Twin Cities.

-MN high school boys and girls soccer state playoff scores for Oct.
-22, 2024

-Exclusive video highlights from Maple Grove's victory over Minnetonka in Star Tribune Game of the Week on Oct.
-17, 2024